In This Article

 With MortgageExchange handling the LOS-to-servicing connection, boarding happens at the moment of closing.
 The servicing team gets a validated package with correct loan terms, escrow details, and member information.
 No waiting for batch runs.
 No chasing missing fields.
 No correcting transcription errors three days after closing.

 For members, this means faster access to their loan information, accurate first payment details, and a smoother transition from the closing table to ongoing servicing.
 For staff, the post-closing queue shrinks from a daily fire drill to a monitoring task.
+For compliance teams, the timestamp on every boarding event provides a defensible audit record that manual batch processes cannot produce.

 Security and Compliance Architecture